kashi618/Atlas-of-Thoughts/College/Modules/Programming/Casting - C.md

 // var1 is cast into a float, through implicit casting answer = var1 + var2
 ```
-- Implicit casting is when the compiler automatically casts a variable to another type

 ## Order of Precedence
 A variable can only be casted into a lower data type than itself